lnapoli87/HOL3/hands-on-lab.md

     }
     ```

-05. Add the needed import sentences:

-    ```
-    #import "FileListCellTableViewCell.h"
-    #import "office365-files-sdk/FileClient.h"
-    #import "office365-base-sdk/OAuthentication.h"
-    #import "office365-files-sdk/FileEntity.h"
-    #import "CustomFileClient.h"
-    #import "FileDetailsViewController.h"
-    ```

-06. Build and Run the application.
+05. Build and Run the application.
 Check everything is ok.
-Now you will be able to se the Files list from the O365 Sharepoint tenant
+Now you will be able to se the Files list from the O365 Sharepoint tenant and navigate the folders

     ![](img/fig.13.png)